s1monw1/VertxProjectsManagement/README.md

-﻿# REST Service for projects management
+﻿# Reactive REST service for projects management

 ## Description

-This project includes a sample REST service written in Kotlin using the Vert.x microservice toolset.
+This project includes a sample REST service written in Kotlin using the Vert.x reactive microservice toolset.

 ## Run it